Annual Meeting and Election

 PCC Youth: Fariba Babakhani-Ghazi (Chair), Farideh Fazel, and Mercedeh Hashemi

-Peyk: Ali Sadr (Chair), Shahri Estakhry, Shahrzad Julazadeh, Shaghayegh Hanson, Reza Khabazian, Ali Sahebalzamani, Rachel Tait, and Hooshyar Afsar
+Peyk: Ali Sadr (Chair), Shahri Estakhry, Shahrzad Julazadeh, Ali Sahebalzamani, Rachel Tait, and Hooshyar Afsar

 Governance: Ali Sadr (Chair), Fariba Babakhani-Ghazi, Shaghayegh Hanson, Mahmoud Reza Pirouzian, and Shahla Salah